Last Updated: May 18,2020

 At 47, Elon Musk is one of the richest men on the planet standing alongside tech titans such as Mark Cuban, Jeff Bezos, Bill Gates, and Mark Zuckerberg.

 Like many famous innovators such as Steve Jobs, Elon achieved his success by demanding only excellence from his colleagues and relentlessly pursuing his vision.

 Elon Musk is a tech entrepreneur, investor, and engineer.
-He is the CEO of both Tesla, a company that builds all-electrics vehicles, scalable clean energy generation and storage products, and SpaceX, a company that designs, manufactures, and launches advanced rockets and spacecrafts.
+He is the CEO of both Tesla, a company that builds all-electrics vehicles, scalable clean energy generation and storage products, and SpaceX, a company that designs, manufactures, and launches advanced rockets and spacecraft.

 He is known for being a tenacious visionary and aggressively pursuing the creation of innovative products that set new standards and surpass consumer expectations.
-He’ll reach his vision at any costs and has outrageously high expectations.
+He’ll reach his vision at any cost and has outrageously high expectations.

 According to various anonymous employee reports from inside Tesla’s Gigafactories, Elon has been known to go on theatrical outbursts that his employees have referred to as “rage firing sprees” where he walks the factory floor interrogating, belittling, and firing team members on the spot.
 The consensus from employees at lower and at executive levels is that the environment at Tesla is extraordinarily tense and demanding.

 A former executive stated, “Everyone in Tesla is in an abusive relationship with Elon.”
 However, depending on who you ask, some employees have described him as irrational and others speak very highly of him—moved by his innovative vision and the challenges that help them grow.

 Another factor that attributes to Elon Musk’s net worth and success is his controversial work ethic.
 Musk is not a man that adheres to the traditional 40-hour workweek.
 He is known to be a notorious workaholic—obsessively chipping away at problems until he finds a solution.